RikuVan/webdevandsausages.v2/README.md

 ## Backend

 The backend was created using the Firebase cli.
-Notice that unline the frontend, the backend does not currently use Yarn.
+Notice that unlike the frontend, the backend does not currently use Yarn.

 ### To get started